 However, if you set your TCP.CONNECT_TIMEOUT value to the Oracle recommended value of 10 seconds, change the value of Maximum Syn Retransmissions to 5.
-See the following note:
+See the note on the following page.

-Note: The wait time between SYN retransmissions on the BIG-IP is exponential.
+The wait time between SYN retransmissions on the BIG-IP is exponential.
 For example, the first retransmission happens after 1 second, the second retransmission after 2 seconds, the third after 4 seconds, the fourth after 8 seconds, etc. In order to not interrupt the Oracle recommended setting of 10 seconds, we recommend a value of 5 (16 seconds) in the BIG-IP configuration.

-For more information on configuring your Oracle TCP Connection Timeout, see the following link:
+For more information on configuring the Oracle TCP Connection Timeout, see: http://download.oracle.com/docs/cd/B28359_01/network.111/b28317/sqlnet.htm#BIIDDACA.

-http://download.oracle.com/docs/cd/B28359\ 01/network.111/b28 317/sqlnet.htm#BIIDDACA.

-8. In the Idle Timeout box, type the value of the SQLNET.EXPIRE TIME in your Oracle Net settings.
+8. In the Idle Timeout box, type the value of the SQLNET.EXPIRE_TIME in your Oracle Net settings.